bradfrost/atomic-design/chapter-2.md

 The header forms a standalone section of an interface, even though it contains several smaller pieces of interface with their own unique properties and functionality.

 Organisms can consist of similar or different molecule types.
-A header organism might consist of disparate elements such as a logo image, primary navigation list, and search form.
+A header organism might consist of dissimilar elements such as a logo image, primary navigation list, and search form.
 We see these types of organisms on almost every website we visit.

 {% include figure.html src="../images/content/organisms-headers.png" caption="Organisms like website headers consist of smaller molecules like primary navigation, search forms, utility navigation, and logos." %}